MESH-Research/knowledge-commons-works/README.md

 #### Adding new entry points

 Sometimes you will need to add new entry points to inform the Flask application about additional code you have provided.
 This is done via the `setup.py` file in the `site` folder.
-Once you have added the entry point declaration, you will need to re-install the `kcworks` package in the `web-ui` container.
-This can be done by running the following command inside the `web-ui` container:
+Once you have added the entry point declaration, you will need to re-install the `kcworks` package in the `kcworks-ui`, `kcworks-api`, and `kcworks-worker` container.
+This can be done by running the following command inside the each container:

 ```shell
 cd /opt/invenio/src/site